LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/LiveEngage App/agent-app-user-guide.md

 ### Log in button
 The Log in button is enabled once all fields are completed.
 Tapping the button performs a log in to the app.

+{: .notice}
+SSO login will be included in a future phase of the app.

 ### Log in screen errors
 In case of credentials error / server error, an alert is presented.